tuck1s/thetucks-com/content/post/fibonacci/index.md

 Changing this setting to 30000 allows the program to run.

-## What makes Python slower than bc?
+### What makes Python slower than bc?

-As the numbers become longer, both languages spend less time calculating, and more time serializing them to strings.
+As the numbers become longer, both languages spend more time serializing them to strings.
 This is not suprrising when fib(100000) is 20899 digits long!
 In particular Python `print( )` output appears to be costly.

 Changing both programs to only print 0, 1 and the final number shows an interesting result: Python becomes _significantly faster_ over longer iterations: